SaimShaikh/Cloud_Computing/AWS/AWS_VPN/point-to-point-and-site-to-site-vpn.md

 - Some workloads now live in an **AWS VPC**.
 - The two sides need to talk to each other **privately**, over the **public internet**, without exposing anything publicly, and without waiting weeks for a leased line.

 This is the exact problem VPNs solve.
-The question is *which kind* of VPN fits your topology — one office reaching one destination (Point-to-Point), or many private networks reaching each other in a mesh or hub (Site-to-Site).
+The question is *which kind* of VPN fits your topology — a fixed link between exactly two endpoints (Point-to-Point), a single remote device reaching into a network (Point-to-Site), or many private networks reaching each other in a mesh or hub (Site-to-Site).

 ---